Meet Zhang Zetian, aka the Milk Tea Sister, born in 1993 and now a mother, an investor, and the wife of Richard Liu, the founder and CEO of JD.com.

 All the Girls

-While immersing ourselves in the wonderland of Marriage-material style, me and Yan noticed an interesting trend: Ma Xiaoting and Ayawawa, although different in communication strategies, are both extremely passionate about evaluating their followers' appearances and openly judging them.
+While immersing ourselves in the wonderland of Marriage-material style, Yan and I noticed an interesting trend: Ma Xiaoting and Ayawawa, although different in communication strategies, are both extremely passionate about evaluating their followers' appearances and openly judging them.
 The fans love such an activity too; many of them would post selfies in the comments section, begging for a grading from others and asking for advices on self-betterment.

 Ayawawa's fans posting selfies and asking for grades.